23ccozad/NFL-4th-down-ML-model/README.md

 # NFL 4th Down Decision Machine Learning Model

-Connor Cozad and Maddie Carrino
+Developed by Connor Cozad and Maddie Carrino

 This repo contains the data and Jupyter notebooks used to create a machine learning model that can decide whether an NFL team should punt, kick a field goal, or "go for it" on 4th down.
 This served as the final project in CSCI 334: Data Mining for Dr. Navid Hashemi, Department of Computer Science, College of Charleston.